How to Conduct Keyword Research for SEO

 Short-Tail Keywords

-Long-Tail Keyword
+Long-Tail Keywords

-How Do I Know Which Keywords to Compete for?
+How Do I Know Which Keywords to Compete For?

-• Search Intent
+- Search Intent

-• Keyword Difficulty
+- Keyword Difficulty

 Search Intent